What is it? And more importantly, what can I do about it?

 - Hysterectomy – when the ovaries are removed, menopause occurs immediately; when the uterus is removed, but the ovaries remain, menopause will still generally be a little more accelerated

-By the time menopause is reached, hormone production will have significantly declined from the younger, child-bearing years and menstruation stops all together.
+By the time menopause is reached, hormone production will have significantly declined from the younger, child-bearing years and menstruation stops altogether.
 However, in perimenopause, the hormones will fluctuate up and down.
 Estrogen, progesterone, testosterone, and even thyroid levels change.

 Normally, the hormones estrogen and progesterone both increase and decrease according to a woman’s cycle and maintain a delicate balance with one another.
 In early perimenopause, progesterone usually starts to decrease first.
 Progesterone helps to regulate the cycle; its main job is getting the uterus ready for pregnancy by thickening the uterine wall to prepare it for an egg.
 If there is no egg, progesterone levels drop, and the lining is discharged via menstruation.
 As progesterone levels begin to fall in perimenopause, estrogen can begin to spike.
 This can cause more thickening of the uterine lining and create fibroids and cause endometriosis.
 Prolonged or heavier periods, and even clotting, may start to occur since these conditions are both fueled by estrogen.